 About Dr. Kendall Perrine, ND

 Dr. Kendall Perrine is a California-licensed Naturopathic Doctor serving patients in Dana Point (Orange County), Arroyo Grande (San Luis Obispo), and globally through virtual health coaching.
-She specializes in regenerative injection therapies, homeopathy, IV and IM nutrient therapies, ozone medicine, and natural aesthetics — offering a depth of integrative care that is rarely found in a single practice.
+She specializes in regenerative injection therapies, homeopathy, IV and IM nutrient therapies, ozone medicine, and natural aesthetics and offering a depth of integrative care that is rarely found in a single practice.

 Who I Am